 $$\int_0^\infty dm \frac{M_1 M_2}{r} e^{-mr} \left(\frac{m}{k}\right). \tag{4.56}$$ where C is a calculable constant of order one.
 This shows, that the full correction due to the KK modes is extremely small for distances larger than the AdS curvature 1/k, which in our case is of the order of the Planck length.
 This means that for distances above the Planck length one would really get a 4D gravitational potential irrespectively of the compactification.
-Thus in the presence of localized gravity there is no need to compactify [55] the extra dimension!
-Also, due to the wave function suppression of the KK modes the production of the continuum KK modes would be suppressed on the Planck brane by $p^2/k^2$ .
+Thus in the presence of localized gravity there is no need to compactify [54] the extra dimension!
+Also, due to the wave function suppression of the KK modes the production of the continuum KK modes would be suppressed on the Planck brane by p^2/k^2 .

-Since $\int_0^\infty e^{-mr}m \sim 1/r^2$ we get the final form of the corrected Newton potential to be
+Since $\int_0^\infty e^{-mr} m \sim 1/r^2$ we get the final form of the corrected Newton potential to be

-$$V(r) = G_N \frac{M_1 M_2}{r} \left( 1 + \frac{C}{(kr)^2} \right),$$ (4.57)
+$$V(r) = G_N \frac{M_1 M_2}{r} \left(1 + \frac{C}{(kr)^2} \right), \tag{4.57}$$

 Besides reproducing the ordinary 4D Newton potential, one should however go somewhat further before claiming that 4D gravity as we know it (that is 4D Einstein gravity, not just Newtonian gravity) is in fact reproduced on the brane.
 The reason is that as we mentioned several times before, there could be an extra massless scalar in the graviton.
 That would also give a 1/r potential, so would also lead to Newtonian gravity, however the tensor structure of the graviton propagator could be modified, which would lead to a so called scalar-tensor theory of gravity.
 It is somewhat subtle to show that this does not indeed happen, and one needs to take so called brane bending effects into account for that.
-The analysis that shows that RS reproduces 4D Einstein gravity completely on the Planck brane has been performed in [60, 61], see also [62].
+The analysis that shows that RS reproduces 4D Einstein gravity completely on the Planck brane has been performed in [59,60], see also [61].

-4.3.
-Intersecting branes, hierarchies with infinite extra dimensions
+4.3 Intersecting branes, hierarchies with infinite extra dimensions

 We close this section by discussing two pressing issues.
-The first is what happens if we have more than a single extra dimension: can we still localize gravity somehow?
+The first is what happens if we have more than a single extra dimensions: can we still localize gravity somehow?
 The second issue is whether if one has an infinite extra dimension, can one still solve the hierarchy problem (since now there is no negative tension brane)?

-4.3.1.
-Localization of gravity to brane intersections
+4.3.1 Localization of gravity to brane intersections

 The easiest way to localize 4D gravity in more than one extra dimension is to consider the intersection of co-dimension one branes (that is intersection of d-1 spatial dimensional branes in d spatial dimensions).
-The simplest possibility for intersecting branes is for two 4-branes in 6 space-time dimensions to intersect orthogonally [63].
-To find the solution we should first think about what the RS solution with just the Planck brane is (this situation is usually referred to as the RS2 model); it is nothing else but two copies of slices of AdS5 spaces glued together at the Planck brane.
-This is what we need to do in the case of orthogonally intersecting 4-branes as well; we need to take four "quarters" (or quadrangles) of the AdS6 space and glue them together at the branes (of course in the general case of intersecting 2 + nbranes one needs to glue $2^n$ copies).
+The simplest possibility for intersecting branes is for two 4-branes in 6 space-time dimensions to intersect orthogonally [62].
+To find the solution we should first think about what the RS solution with just the Planck brane is (this situation is usually referred to as the RS2 model): it is nothing else but two copies of slices of AdS5 spaces glued together at the Planck brane.
+This is what we need to do in the case of orthogonally intersecting 4-branes as well: we need to take four "quarters" (or quadrangles) of the AdS6 space and glue them together at the branes (of course in the general case of intersecting 2 + n branes one needs to glue 2^n copies).
 One quadrangle can just be given by the usual AdS6 metric.
-An AdS6 metric is exactly the same form as the AdS5 metric in the conformally flat coordinates, where we can bring this metric by the coordinate redefinition $z = (z_1 + z_2)/\sqrt{2}$ , $y = (z_1 - z_2)/\sqrt{2}$ to
+An AdS6 metric is exactly the same form as the AdS5 metric in the conformally flat coordinates: